raspberrypilearning/get-started-pico-w/en/step_4.md

 --- task ---

 Create a new function that can be called to open a socket.
-It should be above your `try`/`except`.
 Start by giving the socket an IP address and a port number.

 --- code ---
 ---